uhm-whats-happening/uhm-whats-happening.github.io/index.md

 ![Bulletin Board](images/crowded-bulletin-board.jpg)

 Try finding a flyer for the 2014 film festival.
-It's not very obvious.
+It's not very obvious, is it?

 ##### The What's Happening Solution